 Owning a home is a dream for most people and when purchasing that home there are certain reasons that guide the choice.
-As time goes on and a home needs change, it sometimes become necessary to think about adding more space to the house or purchasing a larger home.
-After careful consideration the additional space solution may be to contact a home addition contractor.
+As time goes on and a home needs change, it sometimes becomes necessary to think about adding more space to the house or purchasing a larger home.
+After careful consideration, the additional space solution may be to select a reputable home addition contractor.

 So, you're looking to have a major home remodeling project done; perhaps you're looking to renovate your outdated kitchen, or maybe you want to add square footage with a room addition, or possibly it's time for a bathroom remodel.
 Either way, you'll have an important decision to make when it comes to home remodeling in Phoenix: do you stay and live through it - or do you go?

 Many homeowners choose to live elsewhere, or plan a family vacation away, during a major home renovation project, but this isn't always practical or possible.
 If you're planning on remaining in your home during the remodeling project, there are some tips you'll want to keep in mind.